icp4a/cert-kubernetes/ODM/platform/README_Openshift.md

      $ helm delete my-odm-prod-release --purge
      ```

-     The command removes all the Kubernetes components associated with the chart, except Persistent Volume Claims (PVCs).
-This is the default behavior of Kubernetes, and ensures that valuable data is not deleted.
+     The command removes all the Kubernetes components associated with the chart, including Persistent Volume Claims (PVCs).

-  * Optional: To delete the data, you can delete the PVC by using the following command:

-     ```console
-     $ kubectl delete pvc <release_name>-odm-pvclaim -n <namespace>
-     ```